shahaanabbas-13/market-surveillance-anomaly-detection/README.md

 A project that detects potential market manipulation patterns (spoofing, layering, quote-stuffing) in real limit order book data, combining rule-based signals, unsupervised anomaly detection, and a supervised model trained on synthetically injected ground truth.

-Built as part of preparation for the LSEG Quantitative Analytics Early Careers Programme.

 ---

 ## Overview